ekrit/.net-CRUD---interview-task/README.md

 I used a local database.

-Most of the functionalities that are mentioned I have implemented.
+Most of the functionalities that are mentioned have been implemented.